Migrant Health Working Group

 This is a dynamic area of work for the IFD.
 If you would like to help and you have experience with migrants, refugees or IDPs, please email us.

-- Lebanese mission: news article on the ILDS website or article on Middle East Monitor
+- Lebanese mission: Addressing Dermatological Needs and Challenges in Lebanon's Refugee and Local Communities or news article on Middle East Monitor

 - Summer School: 3rd Summer School on Refugee and Migrant Health - migration and refugee health